Advertisements

 The Turtle Burger

 Leo has a pet turtle named Pokey.
-When Leo visist his friends and relatives, he often takes Pokey along.
+When Leo visits his friends and relatives, he often takes Pokey along.
 Read more.

 How to Turn a Christmas Pudding into a Dog Toy